Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 The bus finally stops.
 The abrupt end of the lulling motion helps me shake the lethargy that engulfed my senses.
 I suddenly feel incredibly rested and super-energised!

 As we exit the coach, we are right on the Gizeh Plateau.
 The first glimpse of the Pyramids renders me breathless.
-I knew we were going to see them, but I was not expecting it to just happen.
+I knew we would see them, but I was not expecting it to happen so easily.
 I thought we had to hike somewhere far, in the sizzling heat, before being rewarded with such a magnificent prospect.

 Certainly not!
 The Pyramids are right here, all three of them!
 More shockingly, not far from Gizeh I can see through a haze of Saharan dust and traffic pollution the modern city of Cairo.

 This is incredibly surreal!
 I covered thousands of miles to see the most famous archaeological site of antiquity.
-In contrast, others check the direction of the wind from their balcony without a care in the world about the thousands of years old constructions!
+In contrast, others check the wind’s direction from their balcony without a care in the world about the thousands of years old constructions!

 I envy them for taking this place for granted, but then I think that maybe I’d do the same, had I been born with such a view across my street!